grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "Which brings up another thing I wanted to ask you about Captain Shakes," said Hemi, "that boat of yours certainly is... loud now."

 "Fuck yeah!
 I told you I put in a new exhaust.
 Straight pipe.
 Wedged it right up against the hull so the sound goes direct out into the fuckin' water.
-I also tuned it for power and made some adjustments to the gear box.
+I also tuned it for power and made some adjustments to the gearbox.
 The _Gnat's_ diesel now puts out far more torque than just about any other boat of its fuckin' size, I'd say.
 And that torque is converted to unbelievably fast prop speeds."

 "And a fast prop and new exhaust mean exceptional noise," said Hemi.